The Rust Prelude.

 The current version of the prelude (version 1) lives in

-Unpin}.
-The marker traits indicate fundamental properties of types.
+Unpin}, marker traits that indicate fundamental properties of types.

 drop, a convenience function for explicitly dropping a value.